-- The main deck contains an illegal number of cards. - The main deck contains cards that are illegal for the format. - The main deck contains cards that would make the deck illegal because it would violate a game rule (such as the four-card limit rule in Magic games).
+- The main deck contains an illegal number of cards. - The main deck contains cards that are illegal for the format.

+• The main deck contains cards that would make the deck illegal because it would violate a game rule (such as the four-card limit rule in Magic games).

-- (A) A player in a Standard Magic tournament has fifty-nine cards in her deck when the minimum is sixty. - (B) A player in an Extended Magic tournament has Tolarian Academy (a banned card) in his deck. - (C) A player in a Constructed Pokémon tournament has five Professor Oaks in her deck when a maximum of four is allowed.
+- (A) A player in a Standard Magic tournament has fifty-nine cards in her deck when the minimum is sixty. - (B) A player in an Extended Magic tournament has Skullclamp (a banned card) in his deck.